MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about-compare-to-8.0.5.md

 # Operationalizing with R Server: compare 9.x to DeployR 8.x

-The following table presents some of the main differences between Microsoft R Server 9.x configured to operationalize analytics and the DeployR 8.0.5 available in R Server 8.0.5.
+The following table presents some of the main differences between Microsoft R Server 9.x configured to operationalize analytics and the add-on DeployR 8.0.5 which was available in R Server 8.0.5.

 >[!Important]
 >R Server configured to operationalize analytics is **not backwards compatible** with DeployR 8.x.
 There is no migration path as the APIs are completely new and the data stored in the database is structured differently.

-Release|Microsoft R Server 8.0.5|Microsoft R Server 9
+Release|Microsoft R Server 8.0.5|Microsoft R Server 9.x
 ----|-----|------
 Name of feature|DeployR|_integrated in R Server_
 Install|Installer available separately from R Server|Integrated with R Server.
 Use the Administration Utility to [configure R Server to operationalize analytics](configuration-initial.md) and enable R Server to deploy and host web services